On 17 September the European Commission proposed guidance to Member States to better help long-term unemployed return to work.

-The European Commission has proposed the creation of a European Platform to improve cooperation at EU level in order to prevent and deter more effectively undeclared work, a phenomenon that causes serious damage to working conditions, fair competition and public budgets.
+In April 2014, the European Commission proposed the creation of a European Platform to improve cooperation at EU level in prevention and deterrence of undeclared work.

 Mercedes and Daniel are two Spanish nurses with a short professional experience.